syeo66/subsoxy/docs/weighted-shuffle.md

 ## 2-Week Replay Prevention ✅ **ENHANCED**

-The shuffle system now prevents songs from being replayed too frequently:
+The shuffle system strictly prevents songs from being replayed too frequently:

 - **Minimum Replay Interval**: Songs are not replayed for at least 14 days after being played OR skipped
 - **Skip Tracking**: Skipped songs are now tracked with `last_skipped` timestamps and excluded from replay
 - **Comprehensive Prevention**: Both played and skipped songs respect the 2-week prevention period
-- **Intelligent Fallback**: When fewer than the requested number of songs are available outside the 2-week window, the system gracefully includes recent songs
+- **Strict Enforcement**: Songs within the 2-week window are strictly excluded from results
 - **Database-Level Filtering**: For large libraries (>5,000 songs), filtering happens at the database level for memory efficiency
 - **Configurable**: `TwoWeekReplayThreshold = 14` constant can be adjusted if needed